ashishradadiya/job-portal-laravel/README.md

 # Job Portal Project Setup Guide
 This repository contains a Laravel project.
 Follow the steps below to set up and run the project on your local machine.

-# Prerequisites
-Before you begin, make sure you have the following installed on your system:

-PHP (>=8.1.0)
-Composer (>=2.2.0)
-Node.js (with npm or yarn)
-MySQL or any other compatible database system

 1. *Prerequisites: Before you begin, make sure you have the following installed on your system.*
    - PHP (>=8.1.0)
    - Composer (>=2.2.0)